pourmalek/CovidVisualizedCountry/README.md

 ### Related repositories:

-THREE “CovidVisualized” repositories, use a common template and logic for visualization of the results of estimates of FIVE international and periodically updated COVID-19 models for the future of the epidemic:
+THREE “CovidVisualized” repositories, use a common template and logic for visualization of the results of estimates of FIVE international and periodically updated COVID-19 pandemic models for the future of the epidemic:

 [`CovidVisualizedGlobal`]( https://github.com/pourmalek/CovidVisualizedGlobal) for the [`GLOBAL`](https://github.com/pourmalek/CovidVisualizedGlobal#covidvisualizedglobal) level